-- Draw landscapes on the 2D view: It will be seen if a CDEM is loaded, although it will take position in the lowest layer so any other loaded map will be displayed on top. - Draw landscape with shadow: This visual option makes the relief drawing more attractive. - Flat colour steps: Instead of using a fading colour, just one plain colour for each height interval will be used.
-This interval can be preset from the unfolding menu just below.
+- Draw landscapes on the 2D view: It will be seen if a CDEM is loaded, although it will take position in the lowest layer so any other loaded map will be displayed on top. - Relief colour selector: the user is able to select between three different hypsometric colour options for his maps: high contrast colours, low contrast colours or default palette of colours.

+- Draw landscape with shadow: This visual option makes the relief drawing more attractive. - Flat colour steps: Instead of using a fading colour, just one plain colour for each height interval will be used.
+This interval can be preset from the unfolding menu just below - 2D Shaded relief: Relief shadows can be displayed on maps presented in 2D mode.

-3.6.13 3D mode
+3.6.15 3D mode